kanashius/JKU-CloudComputing-WS20_21/PROPOSAL.md

 ## Objectives - Goal of the Project

-Demo: Implement a demo using Flux for versioning your applied configuration
+Demo: Implement a demo using Flux for versioning your applied configuration Comparision between Flux and ArgoCD
+Implementing a Review Process for the PullRequests in GitHub

 ## Tech stack